Technicavolous/DARAN/README.md

 **Common Components -** Both Server and Node will be constructed using similar Operating System and software.
 The details of this section must adhere to the details in the 'Operation' section of this paper.

 **Operating System -** Both the server and node controllers will support the <a title="Armbian OS" href="https://www.armbian.com" target="_blank" rel="noopener noreferrer">Armbian</a> operating system.
 It is based on Debian and fairly optimized for the board it is implemented on.
 This is not an absolute necessity but support will only be given on this platform.
-A number of the boards supported by Armbian have identical GPIO outputs to the RPi and others have special signaling available.
+A number of the boards supported by Armbian have nearly identical GPIO outputs to the RPi and others have special signaling available.
 In any case, more than adequate IO information is available on any board chosen.

 **Programming Language -** Language of choice can be anything that is easy to program for internet communication.
 We will be using Python as it seems to be perfectly suited for SBC hardware control and data-to-graphic display via the web.
 Using current releases on the various SBCs should keep the Python versions compatible.

+## Ramble

+The following has yet to be edited and decorated or clarity .

 Right now the following seems to be the place to start -Python's documentation<a href="https://docs.python.org/3/library/socketserver.html">https://docs.python.org/3/library/socketserver.html</a>